arnoldatse/http-repository-cache/README.md

 The `Content-Type: application/json` header indicates that the body of the HTTP request is in JSON format.
 This header is important when sending data to the server, as it informs the server about the format of the data being sent.

 By default, the [FetchHttpRequest](#fetchhttprequest) class includes the `Content-Type: application/json` header in requests that have a body.
-However, you can control whether this header is included or not using the contentTypeJSON property in the `httpRequestParams` object.
+However, you can control whether this header is included or not using the `contentTypeJSON` property in the `httpRequestParams` object.
+Also when you define `contentTypeJSON` to `false` the body of the request is no more stringified before sent, this is useful when you try to send a `FormData` as a body for instance.

 **Example: Including the Content-Type Header**